andrew-pengjj/Enhanced-3DTV/README.md

 ![motivation of Enhanced 3DTV](https://github.com/andrew-pengjj/Enhanced-3DTV/blob/master/Img/3DTVandOurs_v2.pdf)

-The code of paper “Enhanced 3DTV Regularization and Its Applications on Hyper-spectral Image Denoising and Compressed Sensing”
+The matlab code of paper “Enhanced 3DTV Regularization and Its Applications on Hyper-spectral Image Denoising and Compressed Sensing”

 ## There are Two tasks: Compress sensing & Denoising
 ### structure